-- (5) A contractor may count toward its DBE goals 60 percent of its expenditures for materials and supplies obtained from a DBE regular dealer, and 100 percent from a DBE manufacturer.
+- (5) A Contractor may count toward its DBE goal 60 percent of its expenditures for materials and supplies obtained from an Eligible DBE regular dealer, and 100 percent of its expenditures for materials and supplies obtained from an Eligible DBE manufacturer.
 A letter must be submitted to KDOT, detailing the amount, but the amount does not count as a subcontracted percentage. - (a) A manufacturer is a firm that operates a facility that produces goods from raw material on the premises. - (b) A regular dealer is a firm that owns, operates, or maintains a store, or warehouse where materials are stocked and regularly sold to the public.
 A regular dealer of bulk items (sand, gravel, etc.) need not stock the product if it owns or long-term leases distribution equipment.
 The supply of structural steel, steel assemblies and petroleum products do not count toward any KDOT DBE goal.
-A dealer must be responsible for material quality control and must deliver with its own or long term leased equipment to count toward the DBE goal. - (6) A contractor may count toward its DBE goals the following expenditures to DBE firms that are not manufacturers or regular dealers: - (a) The commission charged for providing a bona fide service in the procurement of essential personnel, facilities, equipment, materials or supplies required for the performance of the contract, provided the commission is reasonable and customary. - (b) The commissions charged for bonds or insurance provided by a DBE broker for the specific performance of the contract, provided the fee is reasonable and customary.
-A letter must be submitted detailing the amount, but does not count as a subcontracted percentage. - (7) A contractor may count toward its DBE goals the amount paid to a DBE trucker for transportation or delivery services. - (a) A DBE trucker who picks up a product at point A and delivers the product to the contractor at point B provides a delivery service.
-The full amount paid for this service counts toward the DBE goal. - (b) Some DBE truckers are also a regular dealer (supplier) of a bulk item.
-In this case, the amount paid for the material delivered will count as 60 percent toward the DBE goal.
-The DBE trucker is responsible for the quality of the material. - (c) For DBE truckers or suppliers to be credited toward DBE contract goals, the contractor must submit a letter to KDOT detailing all information formerly found on Form 259, prior to the start of the trucking or supply of material and requesting DBE subcontract credit. - (d) DBE Trucker Count 100% of the amount paid to the DBE trucking company when the trucking company follows these guidelines: - 1.
-Use trucks owned by the certified DBE trucking company using drivers it employs; - 2.
-Use trucks leased from another DBE firm, including an owner/operator who is certified as a DBE;
+A dealer must be responsible for material quality control and must deliver with its own or long term leased equipment to count toward the DBE goal. - (6) A Contractor may count toward its DBE goals the following expenditures to Eligible DBE firms that are not manufacturers or regular dealers: - (a) The commission charged for providing a bona fide service in the procurement of essential personnel, facilities, equipment, materials or supplies required for the performance of the contract, provided the commission is reasonable and customary. - (b) The commissions charged for bonds or insurance provided by a DBE broker for the specific performance of the contract, provided the fee is reasonable and customary.
+A letter must be submitted detailing the amount but does not count as a subcontracted percentage.